 Workplace Drama – Part 3

-Learning to respond to workplace drama is important in order to prevent and reduce conflicts, as well as to shorten the time span and reduce the workplace distractions.
-If you are a supervisor or are in a leadership role, your responsibility is to intervene and stop the workplace distraction.
+Learning to respond to workplace drama is important in order to prevent and reduce conflicts, as well as to shorten the time span and reduce workplace distractions.
+If you are a supervisor or are in a leadership role, your responsibility is to intervene and stop workplace distraction.
 You can do this by helping those involved to calm down and regain their composure.
-It is best for them to de-stress and get themselves together before they answer your questions about what is wrong and what they would like to see happen to address their concern.
+It is best for them to de-stress and get themselves together before they answer your questions about what is wrong and what they would like to see happen to address their concerns.
 If you are the one in a drama, try to end it before it escalates.
 Don’t let yourself be drawn into unprofessional behaviour at work.
 Wait until the other person has calmed down, then apologize for the discomfort they experienced and come up with a solution together.

 Bio: Joyce Odidison, M.A, PCC

 Conflict Analyst, Strategist, Workplace Wellness Improvement Coach

 Joyce Odidison is President of Interpersonal Wellness Services,Inc & Coaching Institute since 1997.
 Joyce is the founder of Manitoba’s only internationally recognized coach training certificate program, approved by the International Coach Federation (ICF).
 The ICF is the largest governing body for coaches globally.
 Joyce has 20 years’ experience as a trainer and facilitator, is a member of the Canadian Society for Training and Development (CSTD) and has worked with many large and medium size companies in Manitoba.
 Joyce is a professional certified coach, a strategist, conflict analyst and workplace wellness consultant, known for creating successful results oriented corporate programs and systems.
 Joyce is an author of four books and the creator of the Wellness Improvement System (WIS) programs.